 If you have incessant whiteheads or severe cystic acne, this can be especially tricky, as the breakouts seem visually persistent.
 Fortunately, there are OTC products to help make dealing with these breakouts less of a trigger.

 For cystic breakouts, Vargas touts Renee Rouleau’s Anti-Bump serum as a means for reducing inflammation.

-When it comes to pus-tipped pimples, try Starface’s Hydro-Stars, which employ a 100-percent hydrocolloid dressing to effectively suck all the gunk out of your zits so you don’t have to pick and prod to do so yourself.
+When it comes to pus-tipped pimples, try Starface’s Hydro-Stars, which employ a 100-percent hydrocolloid dressing meant to effectively suck all the gunk out of your zits so you don’t have to pick and prod to do so yourself.

-Finally, a derm-loved favorite for acne, retinoids, are a great way to heal existing breakouts and prevent incoming acne lesions as retinol helps to exfoliate dead skin cells out pores.
-"They also work to normalize skin cell turnover and act as an anti-inflammatory, says Levin.
+Finally, a derm-loved favorite for acne, retinoids, are a great way to heal existing breakouts and prevent incoming acne lesions as retinol helps to exfoliate dead skin cells out of pores; "They also work to normalize skin cell turnover and act as an anti-inflammatory, says Levin.
 "Furthermore, [they] have been proven to improve skin discoloration and texture and, therefore, restore the skin from prior outbreaks."
 Retinoids also boost collagen production which is great for plumping the pitting caused by scars.

 Treating acne scars can be as simple as addressing the root cause of your breakout and proceeding accordingly; however, many of the most effective methods are costly in-office treatments, which is why prevention of acne is key (more on that later).
 “In addition to prescribed topical and oral antibiotics to treat acne, patients can also do chemical peels, Fraxel laser treatments, microneedling with PRP (platelet-rich plasma), Ematrix laser, and subcision surgery,” Green says.